codinghare5/astro-static-site/src/pages/posts/what-slow-processing-autism-neurodiversity.md

 ---
 layout: ../../layouts/BlogPost.astro
-title: Slow Processing
-tags: ['autism', 'neurodiversity', 'profile']
+title: What is slow processing in autism & neurodiversity?
+tags: ['slow processing']
-date: Nov 13, 2021, 11:37 AM
+date: Nov 12, 2021, 11:37 AM
 image: /assets/blog/SlowProcessing.jpg
 thumbnail: /assets/blog/thumbnails/SlowProcessing.jpg
 metaTitle: Slow processing speed - What is it and how can it affect somebody?
 metaDescription: Aspiedent discusses slow processing speed found in autism and neurodiversity.
 What is slow processing, and what issues can a slow processing disorder cause?
 author: [Jen Blacow]
 authorImage: [jen]
-description: Autism spectrum condition (ASD) is commonly referred to as being mild autism or severe autism.
-Actually, autism is not linear and the amount of support needed is not necessarily an indication of the severity of the autism.
-Autism is an umbrella term that includes many different kinds of difficulties.
+description: Slow processing speed is an issue for many people with autism and can also be found in the general population.
+This blog discusses what slow processing of information is, different manifestations of slow processing and what issues a slow processing disorder can cause.
 segments: [education, employers, diagnosis, careers]
 ---
+## **Slow Processing**

 We have been told recently that people are searching for ‘jobs for people with slow processing’.
 But before we can address this, we need to address what slow processing is.